 7. Pave Setting

-In a pave setting, small diamonds are set closely together along the band of the ring, creating a consistent sparkle effect.
-The diamonds are held in place by tiny beads or prongs, giving the appearance of a “paved” surface of diamonds.
+In a pave setting the small diamonds are set nearer to each other along with the band of the ring and creating a continuous sparkle effect.
+The diamonds are placed in tiny beads or prongs which give the appearance of a “paved” surface of diamonds.

 Pros